Boris & Nicole: “The Minute You Find Your Husband, Make Him Your Boyfriend”

 Actors Boris Kodjoe and Nicole Ari Parker met and fell in love when they played lovers on the old Showtime series “Soul Food.”

-Eleven years and two kids later, the couple is still going strong.
-Eleven years is like a 30 years in Hollywood marriage years, so how does she still keep it together?
+Now, 14 years and two kids after saying “I do,” the beautiful couple is still going strong.
+Those many years is like a lifetime in Hollywood, so how do they keep the fire burning in their love?

 “Taking care of yourself is important in a marriage,” Parker said.
 “Not necessarily being skinny.
 I also think it was Boris speaking the way men speak privately: ‘I want my wife to be her best self.'”